Echo Is Your Love: Bring Down All The Barriers

 We are all vegetarians except Ilai who is vegan.
 I guess it’s important for us on personal level but it’s not really what this band is about.
 Again, I think it’s just common sense.
 Some of us have gone to some demonstrations and I think we have played at some benefit shows but the issue is very personal for us.
 I wouldn’t mind doing more for the issue as a band, like appearing on some benefit record or something.
 Since the choice is very natural for us we don’t really have to talk about it.

-As a band with a female member how do you view the issue of abortion and womyn’s right to choose?
-Also what’s the course of the Finland’s government politics about womyn rights and abortions?
-Where do you see the sexism in society most obvious?
+What’s the course of the Finland’s government politics about womxn’s rights and abortion?
+Where do you see the sexism and Patriarchy in society most obviously?

 Nea is not here answering this so I’m trying to say something… It was very easy to be anti-abortion before we had a baby (Nea and I are married and we had a baby in February), but when we saw the living creature in the ultrasound pictures (I don’t know the right word but you know what I mean) it would have been an impossible idea to have it killed.
 I’m not saying it changed my mind about abortion but it’s never an easy question for me anymore.
 Of course women will have the right to choose, that’s how it should be, but it sometimes feels like that the people who most scream for the rights are a) guys or b) people who have never had kids.
 There are laws that ban discrimination based on sex but the reality is that women don’t for example get the same money for the same work as men.
 Of course teachers, nurses etc get the same money, but if there’s a woman leader in a company she doesn’t get the same money.
 And women are the majority in the “white collar” jobs.
 The minority of men get more money.